juliamrch/gitlab-docs/doc/raketasks.md

 # GitLab Docs rake tasks and scripts

-The GitLab Docs project has some raketasks that automate various things.
+The GitLab Docs project has some Rake tasks that automate various things.
 You can see the list of rake tasks with:

 ```shell